 Finally, under the employment agreements of Messrs.
 Foran, Hairford and Lancaster, upon a "change in control" and within 30 days prior to the "change in control" or within 12 months after the "change in control," if we terminate a Named Executive Officer without just cause or the Named Executive Officer terminates his employment with or without "good reason," we will pay him three times his base salary and three times the average of his annual bonus for the prior two years.
 These agreements were entered into prior to our initial public offering.
-At that time, we believed a "single trigger" or "modified single trigger" was appropriate given the Company's size, early stage of development and strong growth aspirations.
-The agreement entered into with Mr. Adams in March 2014 and the agreement entered into with Mr. Goodwin effective February 2016, however, each include a "double trigger" such that upon a "change in control" and within 30 days prior to the "change in control" or within 12 months after the "change in control," if we terminate them without just cause or they terminate their employment with "good reason," we will pay Mr. Adams three times his base salary and three times the average of his annual bonus for the prior two years and we will pay Mr. Goodwin two times his base salary and two times the average of his annual bonus for the prior two years.
+At that time, we believed a "modified single trigger" was appropriate given the Company's size, early stage of development and strong growth aspirations.
+Since that time, however, we have ceased to use "modified single triggers" in executive employment agreements, and we intend to exclusively use "double triggers" going forward, as we have since 2014.
+The agreement entered into with Mr. Adams in March 2014 and the agreement entered into with Mr. Goodwin effective February 2016, however, each include a "double trigger" such that upon a "change in control" and within 30 days prior to the "change in control" or within 12 months after the "change in control," if we terminate either executive without just cause or he terminates his employment with "good reason," we will pay Mr. Adams three times his base salary and three times the average of his annual bonus for the prior two years and we will pay Mr. Goodwin two times his base salary and two times the average of his annual bonus for the prior two years.
 In addition, if Messrs.
 Foran, Hairford, Lancaster, Adams or Goodwin are terminated or terminate their employment as set forth above in connection with a "change in control," all equity awards of such Named Executive Officer vest immediately prior to such termination.

-For purposes of the employment agreements, "change in control" is defined as a change in control event for purposes of Section 409A of the Code, which is defined as follows:
+For purposes of the employment agreements, "change in control" is defined as a change in control event for purposes of Section 409A of the Code, which is generally defined as follows:

-- a change in ownership of the Company occurs on the date that, except in certain situations, results in someone acquiring more than 50% of the total fair market value or voting power of the Company's stock: - a change in effective control of the Company occurs on one of the following dates: - the date that a person acquires (or has acquired in a 12 month period) ownership of 30% or more of the Company's total voting power; however, if a person already owns at least 30% of the Company's total voting power, the acquisition of additional control does not constitute a change in control; or - the date during a 12 month period where a majority of the Company's Board is replaced by directors whose appointment or election was not endorsed by a majority of the Board; or - a change in the ownership of a substantial portion of the Company's assets occurs on the date a person acquires (or has acquired in a 12 month period) assets of the Company having a total gross market value of at least 40% of the total gross fair market value of all of the Company's assets immediately before such acquisition.
+- a change in ownership of the Company occurs on the date that, except in certain situations, results in someone acquiring more than 50% of the total fair market value or voting power of the Company's stock; - a change in effective control of the Company occurs on one of the following dates: - the date that a person acquires (or has acquired in a 12 month period) ownership of 30% or more of the Company's total voting power; however, if a person already owns at least 30% of the Company's total voting power, the acquisition of additional control does not constitute a change in control; or - the date during a 12 month period where a majority of the Company's Board is replaced by directors whose appointment or election was not endorsed by a majority of the Board; or - a change in the ownership of a substantial portion of the Company's assets occurs on the date a person acquires (or has acquired in a 12 month period) assets of the Company having a total gross market value of at least 40% of the total gross fair market value of all of the Company's assets immediately before such acquisition.